verschwoerhaus/OpenTripPlanner-data-container/README.md

 update osm data:
   `gulp osm:update`

+download new gtfs data wor waltti:
+  `ROUTER=waltti gulp gtfs:dl`

+#### data processing steps
+Currently there are 4 steps for processing gtfs data:
+1. gtfs:download
+Downloads a GTFS package from configured location, tests the file with otp, if test passes data is copied to dir id.
+The resulting zip is named <id>.zip.
+1. gtfs:id
+Sets the gtfs feed id to <id> and copies data to directory fit.
+1. gtfs:fit
+Runs configured map fits.
+Copies data to directory filterProcess.
+1. gtfs:filter
+Runs configured filterings.
+Copies data to directory ready.

+and single steps for processing gtfs data:
+1. gtfs:download
+Downloads a GTFS package from configured location, tests the file with otp, if test passes data is copied to dir id.
+The resulting zip is named <id>.zip.
+1. gtfs:id
+Sets the gtfs feed id to <id> and copies data to directory fit.
+1. gtfs:fit
+Runs configured map fits.
+Copies data to directory filterProcess.
+1. gtfs:filter
+Runs configured filterings.
+Copies data to directory ready.

 Normally when the application is running (as a container) the index.js is used.

 The end result of a data build is a deployed docker container ready to be deployed